Business School Alliance for Health Management

 In the latest issue of BAHM’s journal, Health Management, Policy and Innovation (HMPI.org), we focus on digital solutions that address escalating costs and administrative complexities, and explore new pathways to bring innovations to market.
 HMPI solicits papers at the forefront of discussions and decision-making in health management research, policy, education, and practice.

-READ HMPIThe Latest BAHM Annual Report
+READ HMPIThe 2026 BAHM Case Competition

 BAHM News & Faculty Publications